fei-protocol/tribe-turbo/README.md

 - `less`: redeem fei from a deposited cToken and repay fei loan
 - `slurp`: accrue fees earned on fei deposited into a cToken to the master
 - `sweep`: claim interest or other tokens lying idle in a safe
-- `gib`: impound the collateral of a safe (requires special auth from the custodian)
+- `gib`: impound the collateral of a safe (requires special auth from the Gibber)

 ## Getting Started